 You might be hesitant to visit a doctor in a different locale.
 However, it is imperative that you are checked out immediately after the accident.
 The number one priority is ensuring that you are safe, but also, seeking medical attention can help prove your legal case.
 A doctor can explain and document injuries in official medical records.

 After you return home, it is also important to visit your home doctor.
 It is likely that you trust your family doctor more than a doctor on vacation.
-The doctor can keep track of your progress, note any regressions to your conditions, or any other medical conditions that might have arisen in between the first doctor visit and returning home.
+The doctor can keep track of your progress, and note any regressions to your conditions, or any other medical conditions that might have arisen in between the first doctor visit and returning home.

 With any doctor visit, it is important to comply with the doctor’s orders and also keep copies of any documentation.
 The doctor will likely keep copies of your files, but you should also keep a copy for your records.
 Any change in your condition will be important in your legal case and doctor’s notes will record those changes.
 These documents will become important in your case to determine the amount of damages to which you are entitled.